 It helps us to aim for liberation when we realize that any pleasures that we find in these three planes of compulsive existence are, as Togme Zangpo states, phenomena that perish in a mere instant, like dew on the tips of grass.
 These pleasures never last, we never know what’s going to come next, and they never truly satisfy us.
 In order to gain liberation, we need to get rid of this unawareness that we have all the time, this confusion.
 If we were to get rid of this, then we would get rid of the disturbing emotions and attitudes that arise from it, and we will no longer activate our karmic tendencies and potentials.
 We will no longer build up any further karma by acting compulsively or impulsively, and we will no longer experience this so-called “tainted happiness” and unhappiness that ripen from karmic potentials.

-In order to do to get rid of that unawareness and gain liberation, we need to follow the three higher trainings.
+In order to get rid of that unawareness and gain liberation, we need to follow the three higher trainings.
 The first is training in higher ethical self-discipline.
 We begin by restraining our bodies and our speech specifically because restraining the mind is a little more difficult.
 However, if we can at least restrain our bodies and speech from acting destructively, that gives us the strength to be able to restrain our minds with higher concentration.
 With higher concentration we work to gain control over mental wandering, dullness, and so on.

 Of course, it is also crucial to try to restrain from destructive mental behavior such as thinking with great covetousness, “I’ve got to get what everybody else has.”
 Covetousness includes plotting how to get it.
 We also need to restrain from thinking with malice, plotting how to get revenge.
 Of course, if we can refrain from these, then it also helps us refrain from any type of mental wandering.
 Still, the mental side is far more difficult than the physical and verbal side.
 On the basis of our training in higher concentration, we can apply that concentration to higher discriminating awareness.
 In other words, we can then focus on voidness (emptiness), which will actually get rid of unawareness forever.